GitLeeRepo/HerculesMvsTk4Notes/JclNotes.md

 ### Data statement

 *	The data statement is used to supply the logical records that are used as replacement statements or new data to be merged into the output data set
-*	When used with an ADD or REPL function, a data statement contains the new data to be placed in the output dataset
+*	When used with an ADD or REPL function, a data statement contains the new data to be placed in the output data set
 *	When used with a CHANGE function, a data statement contains the new data or the data which replaces existing logical records in the input data set
 * The data statement does not have a fixed syntax.
 * Each logical record begins in column 1 and must contain sequence numbers